syncfusion-content/uwp-docs/uwp/SfTextBoxExt/AutoComplete-Header-Footer.md

 ## Footer content

 You can provide the footer content at the bottom of the suggestion box.
 The `DropDownFooterView` property is used to set the content of the footer.
-The height of the header in the SfAutoComplete can be adjusted using the `DropDownFooterViewHeight` property.
+The height of the header in the AutoComplete can be adjusted using the `DropDownFooterViewHeight` property.

-The following code example demonstrates how to set the footer content in SfAutoComplete.
+The following code example demonstrates how to set the footer content in AutoComplete.

 {% tabs %}